 You can prevent the flu by practicing good hygiene habits and taking the yearly flu shot.
 Every year researchers determine what strain of flu will be most active and vaccines are produced accordingly.

 However, some people still get the flu even after getting the shot.
 How is it possible?
-There is a possibility of contracting the strain of virus that might be slightly different from what is in the seasonal vaccine already.
+There is a possibility of contracting the strain of the virus that might be slightly different from what is in the seasonal vaccine already.